 Especially at times of low interest rates investors are looking for new ways to counteract the inflationary loss of value.
 In this respect, certificates are an interesting investment alternative.
 An explanation of the inflation calculator and the included key figures can be found here.

 Historical inflation rate

 This calculator is based on the change in the Austrian Consumer Price Index (CPI).
-The filed historical inflation data go back to 1954 and make it possible to understand the price increases of the past.
+The filed historical inflation data go back to the year 2000 and make it possible to understand the price increases of the past.
 Please note that the historical inflation rate is no reliable indicator for the inflation rate of the future.

 Inflation rate & purchasing power loss

 The inflation rate represents the price increase of an average cart.
 Example: With an annual inflation rate of 1.5%, the price of the total cart rises from 1,000 EUR this year to 1,015 EUR in the following year.